 Find a holster that fits the gun well and fits you well.

-Even though the holster won't be seen most of the time, why not choose one that has a bit of flair when you're showing it off to your shooting buddies?
+Every holster at We The People Holsters fits the criteria discussed here.
+There's even a bonus: Even though your holster won't be seen most of the time, why not choose one that has a bit of flair when you're showing it off to your shooting buddies?